 Deer head characteristics

 - Temperament: This is one of the core things about them.
 These little dogs can be the most loyal, easy going and affectionate pets you can own provided that they are trained, handled and attended to properly.

-Also, your temperament and behavior can affect the temperament of your deer head.
+Also, your temperament and behavior can affect the temperament of your chi.
 It is, therefore, important that you learn how to properly train your dog to prevent them from becoming ill-tempered.

 Such traits make them unsuitable for households with children who are not calm or patient.
 They can, however, adapt to the lifestyle with a dedicated owner and if managed by older kids of age 13+.